Alleppey

 Festivals and Events to Experience

-Nehru Trophy Boat Race (August): A thrilling spectacle of traditional snake boat racing.
+The Nehru Trophy Boat Race offers traditional snake boat racing events during August.

 Onam (Aug–Sep): Kerala’s biggest festival with floral designs, feasts, and cultural shows.